cabbibo/enough/README.md

 FOR SIGGRAPH:

-  - Object controls should work with both hands!
+  - Object controls should work with both hands! ( create second object controls? only update if there is a left hand? )
   - Practice at least 10 times
   - Text
   - pages positions properly
   - audio for alone and together
+  - forest looks ugly

+  - Each segment within a page should trigger different notes / objects